Classic Potato Latkes have a tender inside and crispy exterior. With a few simple ingredients and deep fried, there’s nothing quite like them!

 Final Fact: you will most definitely wish you had made a double batch, because they disappear in a flash!

-- • 2 baking potatoes (about 1/2 pound each), peeled and cut into cubes
+- 1 pound russet potatoes ,peeled and cut into cubes

 - 1/2 teaspoon kosher salt